tinne26/kage-desk/docs/tutorials/intro/02_shader_setup.md

 3:1: function Fragment must have a return statement but not
 ```

 Well, as we were just saying, a fragment shader should return the value of a pixel.
-It's color.
+Its color.
 We aren't returning anything yet, so let's fix the `Fragment` function by adding a `return vec4(1, 0, 0, 1)`.
 If you did it right, re-running `main.go` should now result in a red screen.

 You probably figured it out on your own, but as you can see, we don't use `color.RGBA` within shaders, but vectorial types instead.
 Check the function signature again:
 ```Golang